Canop/squale/README.md

 ## Output images

-Images are scaled up or down with the Lanczos (with window 3) sampling algorithm which isn't terribly fast but gives excellent results.
+Images are scaled up or down with the Lanczos sampling algorithm (window 3) which isn't terribly fast but gives excellent results.

 Scaled PNG, ICO, BMP images are saved as PNG.